Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 Delhi Family Courts — District Jurisdiction at a Glance

-The table below maps each court complex to the districts it serves, its address, nearest Metro access, and key notes.
+The table below maps each court complex to the districts it serves, its address, nearest Metro access, and key filing notes.
 This is your starting point for identifying the correct court before any petition is drafted.

 Court Complex Address Districts Served Metro Access Key Notes